 Professor Yunes is a theoretical physicist that specializes in general relativity and gravitation.
 He has an international reputation for his work on tests of General Relativity with gravitational waves, universal relations in neutron stars, and black holes in theories beyond Einstein's.
 He is one of the creators of the parameterized post-Einsteinian framework to test Einstein's theory in a model-independent way with gravitational waves.
 Professor Yunes is also one of the discoverers of the the I-Love-Q and the Binary Love universal relations of neutron stars, which are used by the LIGO scientific collaboration to infer the equation of state of matter at extreme densities.

 Professor Yunes and his research group study extreme gravity, from the physics of binary pulsars to the gravitational waves emitted in the coalescence of black holes and neutron stars.
 Observations in the extreme gravity regime may provide hints toward the resolution of outstanding problems in fundamental physics, such as those associated with dark matter, dark energy, the physics of the early universe and quantum gravity.
 His group uses analytical and semi-analytical techniques rooted in perturbation theory and multiple scale analysis to predict the signatures that potential solutions to these problems would have on observables.
 His group then uses frequentists and Bayesian data analysis techniques to search for these signatures and constrain their existence in data, thus informing model building in high-energy theory, cosmology and nuclear theory.

 Books Authored or Co-Authored (Original Editions)

-- Is Einstein Still Right?, Clifford M. Will and Nicolas Yunes, Oxford University Press, too appear in press October 1st, 2020.
+- Is Einstein Still Right?
+Black Holes, Gravitational Waves, and the Quest to Verify Einstein's Greatest Creation, Clifford M. Will and Nicolas Yunes, Oxford University Press, November, 2020.

 Selected Articles in Journals